x1yl/cors-proxy/README.md

 **Note:**

-If you are on Linux you will have to edit test:client in package.json to `open ./test/client.html`
+If you are on Linux, you will have to edit test:client in package.json to `open ./test/client.html`

 The test client provides a user interface for: